front-commerce/developers.front-commerce.com/source/docs/advanced/theme/route-dispatcher.md

 ## Register a new urlMatcher

 <blockquote class="info">
 **Magento:** If the url you are trying to add are managed by Magento, you don't need any of this.
-You should instead [add an url rewrite directly in your backend](https://devdocs.magento.com/guides/v2.2/cloud/configure/import-url-rewrites.html), since the mechanism already exists in the Magento module of Front-Commerce.
+You should instead [add a url rewrite directly in your backend](https://devdocs.magento.com/guides/v2.2/cloud/configure/import-url-rewrites.html), since the mechanism already exists in the Magento module of Front-Commerce.
 </blockquote>

-To add a new `urlMatcher` to a module you need to register `FrontCommerce/Core` as a module dependecy and then use `registerUrlMatcher` to add a custom `urlMatcher`:
+To add a new `urlMatcher` to a module you need to register `FrontCommerce/Core` as a module dependency and then use `registerUrlMatcher` to add a custom `urlMatcher`:

 ```diff
 import typeDefs from "./schema.gql";